Slopsquatting: Hallucinated Package Names as a Supply-Chain Vector¶

 ]

-The static code review passes — the imports are syntactically valid.
-CI is green.
+Static review passes — the imports are syntactically valid, CI is green.
 The failure surfaces at install time only if the registry refuses the names.
-Two things happen depending on the install path:
+The install path decides the outcome:

 # Unmediated agent install — the failure mode this page is about